w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 This guide will walk you through how to set up [Prometheus](https://prometheus.io/) with [Grafana](https://grafana.com/) to monitor your node using Ubuntu 18.04.

-As Substrate-based chain would expose the data including the height of the chain, the number of connected peers to your node, CPU, and memory usage of your machine, etc. To monitor these data, Prometheus is capable of collecting metrics to allow Grafana for displaying it on the dashboard.
+A Substrate-based chain exposes data such as the height of the chain, the number of connected peers to your node, CPU, memory usage of your machine, and more.
+To monitor this data, Prometheus is used to collect metrics and Grafana allows for displaying it on the dashboard.

 ## Preparation